neilg63/aspect360/README.md

 #### AspectOrb

 A simple tuple struct with the target aspect and an orb, both 64-bit floats.
+Any array or vector of tuple pairs with f64 values representing target angles and orbs can be converted to AspectOrb objects via ```to_aspect_orbs()```.

 ### Instance Methods